The CX Glossary

 K

-Metrics used to evaluate the success of CX initiatives and track progress toward business objectives.
+Metrics used to measure the effectiveness of CX initiatives and progress toward goals.

 L